jexpe-apps/jexpe/README.md

   </a>
 </p>

-Jexpe is a free, open source SSH and SFTP client that makes connecting to your remote servers easy.
+Jexpe is a cross-platform, open source SSH and SFTP client that makes connecting to your remote servers easy.

 ## Getting Started